Accountegy/Corporate-Governance/README.md

 - Team leaders are voted by team every year.
 - Leadership terms are for one year.
 - Leader cannot serve more that 4 terms.
-- Leaders must have worked at the organization for two years in order to be elibile to be a leader.
+- Leaders must have worked at the organization for two years in order to be eligible to be a leader.
 - Leaders serve as both scrum manager and HR for their teams.

 ## CEO